-(b) Basis of Preparation of the Interim Consolidated Financial Statements
+(b) Preparation Basis of the Consolidated Financial Statements

-These Interim Consolidated Financial Statements have been prepared on a historical cost basis, except for items recognized at fair value such as derivative instruments.
+These Consolidated Financial Statements have been prepared on a historical cost basis, except for items recognized at fair value such as derivative instruments.
 The carrying amounts of assets and liabilities hedged with transactions that qualify for hedge accounting are adjusted to reflect changes in the fair value in relation to the hedged risks.

-These Interim Consolidated Financial Statements are expressed in United States dollars, which is the functional currency of the CSAV Group and the HLAG joint venture.
+These Consolidated Financial Statements are expressed in United States dollars, which is the functional currency of the CSAV Group and the HLAG joint venture.
 The figures in these statements have been rounded to thousands of United States dollars (ThUS\$).